 What a loaded term innovation is.

 It practically demands a certain level of genius.
-Business innovation evokes that single glimmering idea that transforms a business from a mere competitor into
+Business innovation evokes that single glimmering idea that transforms a business from a mere competitor into a market leader.

 It is no surprise, then, that business innovation is seen at once as both a necessary and weighty task.